Moesif/apidocs/source/index.html.md

 ## API definitions

-The _Collector API_ is a write-only, high-volume data ingestion network used by Moesif SDKs and plugins.
-Use the collector API to log API calls and user actions along with updating user and company profiles.
+The _Collector API_ is a write-only, high-volume data collection network used by Moesif SDKs and plugins.
+Use the collector API to log API calls and user actions to Moesif at scale along with updating user/company profiles.

-The _Management API_ is enables access to your data in Moesif such as to build embedded charts and custom reports.
-Many of the integrations such as Salesforce and Zapier use this API.
+The _Management API_ is enables you to query and manage your data in Moesif such as to build embedded charts and custom reports.
+Many of the extensions such as Salesforce also use this API.